CSA-JMH/Soul-of-Chyra/README.md

 # The-Soul-of-Chyra
-You WILL need all files above dowloaded AND put them in the same location as the main game .py file
+You WILL need all files above dowloaded AND put them in the same location as the main game,"The_Soul_of_Chyra.py", file

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by